-Harriet SHING: Thank you very much.
-What I would say to you, Mr Mulholland, is that for avoidance of any doubt - and you did refer to the Auditor-General's report today - tunnel-boring machines will be in the ground next year.
-Trains will be running on this 26-kilometre dual tunnel project in 2035, unless of course you are saying that you are going to rip up this contract and these processes.
+Harriet SHING: What I would say to you, Mr Mulholland, is that for the avoidance of any doubt and you did refer to the Auditor-General's report today - tunnel-boring machines will be in the ground next year.
+Trains will be running on this 26-kilometre dual-tunnel project in 2035, unless of course you are saying that you are going to rip up this contract and these processes.